Closures and notices

 We recommend visitors allow at least 3 hours to see everything.
 The Tower becomes very busy during school holidays, including half terms.

-During the period between Christmas and New Year (27 - 31 December), we expect to be extremely busy.
+During the February half term (9 - 20 February), we expect to be extremely busy.
 We strongly advise arriving as early as possible.

 The Tower of London is closed on 24, 25, 26 December and 1 January.
 We are open as usual all other days.